-The聽Hemophilia Federation of America’s (HFA) grassroots “Voices Campaign” recently launched at the 2009 Educational Symposium in Indianapolis, IN is gaining momentum by collecting powerful stories from community members.
+The聽Hemophilia Federation of America’s (HFA) grassroots “Voices Campaign” recently launched at the 2009 Educational Symposium in Indianapolis and is gaining momentum by collecting powerful stories from the bleeding disorders community.

 “Now is the time for action.
-As individuals and as a community, we must be accountable and make every effort to get our voices heard with local and national congressional leaders during this extraordinary time of health care reform.
+As individuals and as a community, we must make every effort to get our voices heard with local and national congressional leaders during this extraordinary time of health care reform.
 If we do not illustrate the challenges and needs of our community through our stories, we risk being lost in the coming changes,” states Kimberly Haugstad, HFA Executive Director.

 The Hemophilia Federation of America is a national 501(c)(3) organization consisting of 聽30 member organizations and numerous individual members who offer assistance and grassroots advocacy on behalf of the bleeding disorders community.
-Incorporated in 1994, the HFA provides programs and services to improve the quality of life for persons with hemophilia and von Willebrand disease (VWD).
+Incorporated in 1994, HFA provides programs and services to improve the quality of life for persons with hemophilia and von Willebrand disease (VWD).